How is it that you know of this city? It is only now that I have dreamt of it.

 Italo Calvino's 'Invisible cities' is our inspiration, in which Marco Polo describes the cities of Kubla Khan's empire, less as lists of statistics and more as dreams, impressions and elegies.

 Even in this sterile 12th-floor conference room, Mercuriali and Brockis make striking design choices: a glowing city unfolds from a dress; a horse plays at dice; a will-o’-the-wisp draws us to her lantern.
 We smell the jasmine in the gardens of Kublai Khan.
 We feel the first cool after spring rains.
 And, as our city is revealed to us in a new light in a very literal sense, we finally see why this venue might be the perfect one after all.

-Offsheet press Brisbane.
+Offsheet press Brisbane

-Created, directed and performed by Gemma Brockis and Silvia Mercuriali.
+Created, directed, designed and performed by Gemma Brockis and Silvia Mercuriali.

 Voice: Sam Booth (on original English)